This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PrepWithPower #CollectiveBias with Duracell

 You’re probably reading this because you have or know a child that needs help and encouragement to calm down or de-stress from a emotionally charged situation.
 It’s good to keep in mind that these type of situations can be triggered by both positive or negative circumstances.

 I have a son who struggles with anxiety and stress, he is emotionally over-charged by all types of situations.
-For example, when he’s going to a friends house to play he gets so excited and thinks about it all day and has 500 hundred questions about it or the complete opposite if he’s afraid that something may happen whether it be rational or irrational both of theses types of situations require for him to have a calm down time.
+For example, when he’s going to a friends house to play, he gets so excited and thinks about it all day and has 500 hundred questions about it.
+Or the complete opposite can happen, if he’s afraid that something may happen whether it be rational or irrational he does the same thing.
+Both of theses types of situations require for him to have a calm down time.

 One phrase he hears a lot from us is “calm down” or “chill out”.
 He constantly needs this reminder.
 So when I was asked to come up with some calming activities I had quite a few ideas up my sleeves.
 We actually have used these activities for various situations: